annleefores/cruddur/journal/week0.md

 ![Alt text](media/week0/ev-cli-2.png)

-- This is how it looks in the console
+- This is how it looks in the EventBridge console.

 ![Alt text](media/week0/ev-cli-3.png)